NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 [I 11:00:00.000 NotebookApp] http://localhost:8889/?token=357d65100058efa40a0641fce7005addcff339876c5e8000
 ```

-contains information on the port used on the server side (8889 in this case) and
+Contains information on the port used on the server side (8889 in this case) and
 the token required to use the server (`357d65100058efa40a0641fce7005addcff339876c5e8000`).

 Next step is to use this information to login to the server from your local